tyler-frazier/applied_machine_learning/src/final.md

 ## Summary

-For the final assignment of this course, record an eight to twelve minute presentation of your research plan.
-Your recorded presentation will be due by 5PM on May 18th.
+For the final assignment of this course, record an eight to twelve minute presentation of the applied machine learning model you will use as a prototype for your proposed future research plan.
+Your recorded presentation will be due by 5PM on August 8th.

 ### Step 1.
 Write an abstract and give your presentation a title